‘For Honor’: Will Ditching P2P For Dedicated Servers Fix Connectivity Issues?

 — 140-Character Gaming (@1FortyGamer) February 22, 2017

 For Honor uses P2P (peer-to-peer) networking, unlike other online titles which use dedicated servers to host the game.
-Without getting too geeky about For Honor‘s connection setup, Eurogamerexplains that P2P networking means that there is no host and all players are connected to each other at all times.
-This eliminates the basic issue that most competitive online game suffer from, which is terrible lag that can be caused by the host’s connection.
+Without getting too geeky about For Honor‘s connection setup, Eurogamer explains that P2P networking means that there is no host and all players are connected to each other at all times.
+This eliminates the basic issue that most competitive online games suffer from, which is terrible lag that can be caused by the host’s connection.

-We can remember that For Honor released in February 14 and despite the patch that was launched to fix the server issues, weeks into the game’s release, more and more players are getting impatient and dissatisfied, with some users even experiencing irrational bans and suspensions.
-In fact, the server problem has been so bad that Ubisoft had to issue rewards and bonuses to everyone who has been affected by the online outage this past weekend, Expressreports.
+We can remember that For Honor released on February 14, and despite the patch that was launched to fix the server issues, weeks into the game’s release, more and more players are getting impatient and dissatisfied, with some users even experiencing irrational bans and suspensions.
+In fact, the server problem has been so bad that Ubisoft had to issue rewards and bonuses to everyone who has been affected by the online outage this past weekend, Express reported.

 @UbisoftSupport server in for honor is very very bad 10 times kiked me way????
 Fixx him pic.twitter.com/8KvPnvnqRb